2019 Romanian presidential election: Controversies

 The candidate Dan Barna did not comply with the legal requirements regarding the mention of a candidate's first-degree relatives income, in the public declaration of assets (document required in a candidate's file, while registering at the Electoral Board).
 He stated that his wife income - who was at the time employed at Petrom - was "classified".
 Soon after the story sparked, he declassified his wife's annual income and changed his assets statement.

 According to a media investigation, Dan Barna was allegedly involved in a financial scheme during his entrepreneurship time.
 He rejected the allegations.

-Media released recordings of conversations that the candidate Ramona Bruynseels had with her staff, regarding allegedly dubious acts committed with her campaign funds by Dan Voiculescu, the informal leader of the party that supports her candidacy.
+Media released recordings of conversations that the candidate Ramona-Ioana Bruynseels had with her staff, regarding allegedly dubious acts committed with her campaign funds by Dan Voiculescu, the informal leader of the party that supports her candidacy.

 The candidate Ninel Peia was reported missing, during the night of 6–7 November 2019.
 He was seen leaving the hotel he was lodging in Cluj-Napoca, at 1:17 am, and did not return.
 The following morning, he was found at Putna Monastery, 195 km away, stating that he went there "to pray".

 The candidate Viorel Cataramă was reported as a former informer of the infamous Securitate (Communist Romania's intelligence service).
 He rejected the allegations.

 Alexandru Cumpănașu was accused of either forging his BA degree or lying about being a university graduate.
 He failed to show a Bachelor's degree, while stating that he was a university graduate, without mentioning a university or faculty.
 He publicly showed an honorary diploma issued by a controversial university of Ukraine, but failed to prove his claimed status of a university graduate.
 Later on, he mentioned in the documents filed at the Electoral Bureau that he only graduated high-school and did not pursued any university studies.
 Asked to clear his lack of university studies required for a Master's degree or a Doctor degree, he stated "In my opinion, I pursued university studies".

 A radio anchor that hosted a live debate warned the candidate Alexandru Cumpănașu to tone down his language, or else he would be facing exclusion from the debate.

 In an electoral show broadcast live by the Romanian public TV station TVR1, Alexandru Cumpănașu showed his skills of gun handling, by firing at sitting balloons.
 Later, he stated that the submachine gun he used "was a toy-gun".

 For the first time in the history of democratic elections in Romania, the first two contenders did not participate in any electoral debate organised between them or together with other candidates.